 I had a great date last night with a pretty amazing man.
-As I sipped a glass of Riesling and he enjoyed a Presidente — the beer of choice for my people (Dominicans) — I wondered how he hadn't found "the one."
+As I sipped a glass of Riesling and he enjoyed a beer, I wondered how he hadn’t found “the one.”
 He is educated, attractive, confident, and ambitious.
 He has his life together, wrapped up in a pretty box with a red bow on top.
-But things aren't always what they seem.
+But things aren’t always what they seem.
 My date admitted to a divorce.
-I didn't want to pry but I wondered why his marriage didn't work.
+I didn’t want to pry but I wondered why his marriage didn’t work.
 Turns out, it was one of these common relationship killers:

 1. You fall out of love.
 This was the culprit in my date’s marriage.
 They stopped growing together and eventually loving each other.
 When you don’t even recognise your partner, or feel that “in love” feeling, your relationship is in trouble.